QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/ansible-grain.md

 ### Inventory-file

 Inventory file is a special grain section unique to the ansible grain, that allows you to provide in a YAML structured format, the content of the Ansible inventory file that will be generated for the Ansible playbook to use.
-For a deep understanding of the format of this file, please see Ansible’s official documentation at https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups.
+For a deep understanding of the format of this file, please see the Ansible official documentation at https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups.
 The general standard structure for such a file is as follows:

 ```yaml